 This training helps school-based multidisciplinary evaluation teams to provide comprehensive ASD evaluations.
 Trainers offer a four-day, hands-on training, which includes:

 The training also include opportunities to continue learning skills and further develop assessment techniques.

 We work jointly with the Black Hills Special Services Cooperative and the Department of Education to offer multiple training opportunities per year.

-This four-day course provides a theoretical foundation as well as hands-on opportunities to assess and teach individuals with ASD in a classroom setting.
+This two-day course provides a theoretical foundation as well as hands-on opportunities to assess and teach individuals with ASD in a classroom setting.
 We focus on understanding learning styles and teaching strategies that capitalize on learning strengths.
 An emphasis is placed on learning the Structured TEACCH principles (Teaching, Expanding, Appreciating, Collaborating, Cooperating, and Holistic).
 These approaches promote skill development in the areas of: